-After many years annoyed by this issue, decided to make a simple 3ds Max script and it works.
-Those still animating with Biped like me, know that every time you set a new key, if needed you have to set manually the continuity, 3ds Max doesn’t remeber the last value or allows you to modify the default, always 25.
-Going there dragging the spinner or typing 0 is slow if you have to do it many times.
+After many years of being annoyed by this issue, I decided to make a simple 3Ds Max script and it works.
+Those still animating with Biped like me know that every time you set a new key if needed, you have to manually set the continuity: 3Ds Max doesn’t remember the last value nor allows you to modify the default which is always 25.
+Going there and dragging the spinner or typing 0 is slow if you have to do it many times.

 macroScript BipContinuityZero category:"pX Tools" ( idx = getkeyindex $.controller sliderTime if idx!=0 then ( bipkey = biped.getkey $.controller idx bipkey.continuity = 0 ) )

 What I did was assign Ctrl+0 keyboard ShortCut to BipContinuityZero macro.
 Remember, you’ll find it in “pX Tools” category.

 Select the Biped node, position the timeline bar over the key then press Ctrl+0.
 Done!